its-rajesh/Audio-Bleeding-Removal/README.md

 # Bleeding Removal in Music Signals
 Neural Networks for the removal of bleeding or interference or cross-talk in live recorded music datasets for the application of Music Source Separation (MSS).
 The standard MSS dataset: MUSDB18HQ is artificially bled internally to simulate the real-world bleeding effect during the training of these models.
 Various proposed models are listed below and compared with KAMIR (Kernel Additive Modelling for Interference Reduction) algorithm.
-More to come.

 | Models | Vocal | Bass | Drums | Others | Overall SDR |